 Before the injection, your doctor will discuss the procedure with you.
 Your doctor will either obtain your consent before the injection or confirm this consent if it was previously given.
 The treatment will take place in a dedicated area with trained personnel.
+Sometimes electrical stimulation of the nerve or image guidance will be used to enable accurate injection.
 Not all doctors undertake these injections in exactly the same way but the following usually happens;